Chart Color Schemes

 Boonah hosts an older demographic, ranking in the top quartile nationwide

-Boonah's median age is 48 years, which is higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
-The 65-74 age group comprises 14.5% of Boonah's population, compared to Greater Brisbane's percentage, while the 25-34 cohort makes up 8.2%.
-This 65-74 concentration is higher than the national average of 9.4%.
-Post-2021 Census data indicates that the 75-84 age group grew from 7.5% to 9.2%, while the 5-14 cohort declined from 12.1% to 10.7% and the 25-34 group dropped from 9.5% to 8.2%.
-Demographic modeling suggests that Boonah's age profile will significantly evolve by 2041, with the 65-74 cohort projected to grow by 36%, adding 718 residents to reach a total of 2,699.
-Senior residents aged 65 and above will drive 78% of population growth, highlighting demographic aging trends.
+Boonah's median age is 48 years, higher than Greater Brisbane's average of 36 years and exceeding the national average of 38 years.
+The 65-74 age group comprises 14.5% of Boonah's population, compared to Greater Brisbane's percentage and significantly higher than the national average of 9.4%.
+Post-2021 Census data shows the 75-84 age group grew from 7.5% to 9.2%, while the 5-14 cohort declined from 12.1% to 10.7% and the 25-34 group dropped from 9.5% to 8.2%.
+By 2041, Boonah's age profile is projected to change significantly.
+The 65-74 cohort is expected to grow by 36%, adding 718 residents to reach 2,699.
+Residents aged 65 and above will drive 78% of population growth, indicating demographic aging trends.
 Meanwhile, population declines are projected for the 15-24 and 5-14 age cohorts.